Gradual Fine-Tuning for Flow Matching Models: Implementation Details

 \section{Implementation Details}

-We use the exact U-Net architecture given by \citeauthor{tong2024improving} and \citeauthor{tong2023simulationfree}, which has been pretrained on the Cifar-10 dataset \cite{Krizhevsky09learningmultiple} for 400,000 epochs.
-Minibatch OT couplings are used during pretraining and fine-tuning of the model, in accordance with the convergence results given in Section \ref{sc:Conv_Results}.
-All GFT experiments use an inverse sigmoid \(\beta_s\) cooling schedule.
+We use the exact U-Net architecture given by \cite{tong2024improving} and \cite{tong2023simulationfree} under MIT License, which has been pretrained on the Cifar-10 dataset \cite{Krizhevsky09learningmultiple} for 400,000 epochs.
+Minibatch OT couplings are used during pretraining and fine-tuning of the model, in accordance with the convergence results given in Section \ref{sc:Cond_GFT}.
+All GFT experiments use an inverse sigmoid \(\beta_s\) cooling schedule and an Adam Optimizer.

+All experiments were run on a single A100 GPU.
+The large scale image generation experiments each ran for approximately 12 hours for Cross-Domain and 8 hours for In-Domain, for a total of about 60 GPU hours.
+The 2D experiments ran for approximately 1 hour in total.
+This does not include the time or computational resources used for preliminary experiments that are not included in this paper.